Surgical Procedures: Glossectomy

 When should I call my provider?

 Your provider will give you details about when to call the office.
-It is often suggested you call your provider if you have:
+You should call your provider if you have:

 - A hard time swallowing.